coding-to-music/coding-to-music.github.io/docs/source/index.rst

         /topics/topics

-   .. tab:: Data Science of the Pandemic
+   .. tab-container:: Data Science of the Pandemic
+    :title: Data Science of the Pandemic

     .. toctree::
         :maxdepth: 2